 Produce an Action Plan

-Devise an action plan and the prioritise in accordance with the tables below
+Devise an action plan and prioritise in accordance with the tables below:

 Fire Risk Evaluation Guide